 Cooking a turkey sounds easy enough.
 But once you get down to it, it becomes crystal clear how large the margin for error really is.
 There's the stress of thawing the bird on time — or more specifically, the horror of discovering that the turkey is still frozen when it's time to fire up the oven.
 There's walking the fine line between under-cooking and over-cooking, and the age old question: to stuff or not to stuff?
 Not to mention you have a whole other spread of sides and desserts to wrangle while you worry about getting the turkey carved and served on time.

-To save you from dinnertime disaster this Thanksgiving, we sat down with Carol Miller, who has been calming turkey day meltdowns as a Butterball Turkey Talk Line expert for 36 years and counting.
-She shares the answers to the most common questions she hears from home cooks around the country, plus mistakes to avoid so you can prevent the same mishaps from occurring in your own kitchen.
+To save you from dinnertime disaster this Thanksgiving, we sat down with Carol Miller, who has been calming turkey day meltdowns as a Butterball Turkey Talk Line expert for almost four decades.
+She shares the answered to the most common questions she hears from home cooks around the country, plus mistakes to avoid so you can prevent the same mishaps from occurring in your own kitchen.

 How big of a turkey do I need to feed my crowd?